 Please make sure you read and follow the step-by-step application guide as this will specify which sections of the application form are compulsory for the type of course you want to apply for and save you time.

-Please prepare the following information:
+Please prepare the following information (in a Word document):

 - Current employment details;